 Our goal is to help students become outstanding historians and capable history professors through a challenging graduate experience.
 Courses in the graduate program emphasize critical reading of historical and theoretical literature, rigorous writing exercises, and innovative and comprehensive research methods.
 The students draw upon the talents of a distinguished and accomplished faculty to expand their research and teaching horizons.
 Students’ research efforts are enhanced by the outstanding resources of the UT Libraries, which hold more than 2 million volumes.
 A collegial community of graduate students also supports its individual members through lunchtime seminars, writing workshops, and social organizations.

 We also encourage comparative and interdisciplinary study.
 To prepare our graduate students for college teaching, the department offers assistantships and requires doctoral students to complete a teaching field in world history.

 The Department of History offers both the MA degree and the PhD.
 The master’s degree is awarded in Premodern Europe, Modern Europe, or United States.
 PhDs are awarded in specialized fields in US History and European History.

 Additional information about the Graduate Program in History and UT is available at the university’s Graduate School website.
-Questions about the program can be directed to the departmental secretary for the graduate program at email@example.com or 865-974-0399, or to the Director of Graduate Studies Dr. Chad Black at firstname.lastname@example.org.
+Questions about the program can be directed to the departmental secretary for the graduate program at email@example.com or 865-974-0399, or to the Director of Graduate Studies Dr. Denise Phillips at firstname.lastname@example.org.
 For further information about the graduate program, please refer to the Graduate Handbook.